Adaptive p-value weighting with power optimality: Introduction

 In Section~\ref{section_framework}, we present the mathematical model and assumptions.
-In Section~\ref{section_weighting}, we define what is a weighting step-up procedure.
-In Section~\ref{section_addow}, we introduce ADDOW along with a stabilized version, designed to deal with the overfitting problem due to weak signal.
+In Section~\ref{section_weighting}, we define what is a weighting step-up procedure \begin{version3}and discuss some procedures of the literature\end{version3}.
+In Section~\ref{section_addow}, we introduce ADDOW.
 Section~\ref{section_results} provides our main theoretical results.
-Our numerical simulations are presented in Section~\ref{section_simulations}, while we conclude in Section~\ref{section_conclusion} with a discussion.
+Our numerical simulations are presented in Section~\ref{section_simulations}, while \begin{version3}the overfitting problem is discussed in Section~\ref{section_overfitting} with the introduction of a variant of ADDOW.
+We\end{version3} conclude in Section~\ref{section_conclusion} with a discussion.
 The proofs of the two main theorems are given in Section~\ref{section_proof_thm} and more technical results are deferred to appendix.
 Let us underline that an effort has been made to make the proofs as short and concise as possible, while keeping them as clear as possible.